-Join election administrators, elected and government officials, voting systems representatives, and RCV proponents for this online symposium focused on:
+Election administrators, elected and government officials, voting systems representatives, and RCV proponents came together for this online symposium focused on:

 - Best practices and case studies for ranked choice voting (RCV) presented by some of the country’s leading election experts;

 - Presentations from the nation’s voting system vendors about their latest voting systems and RCV capabilities;